aws-samples/serverless-patterns/bedrock-agent-openai-cdk/README.md

 # Amazon Bedrock Agent with OpenAI model

-This pattern deploys an Amazon Bedrock Agent powered by an OpenAI GPT OSS foundation model with a Lambda action group that provides tool-use capabilities.
+This pattern deploys an Amazon Bedrock Agent powered by an OpenAI GPT OSS foundation model with an AWS Lambda action group that provides tool-use capabilities.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/bedrock-agent-openai-cdk